WetLab \\ public works + Assembly

 This floating laboratory created by public works and Assembly uses the canal network as site as well as subject.
 A space where creative minds including artists, architects, scientists, engineers, technologists and cooks invite the public to come and explore the biological and social ecology of the waterways, and together envisage potential future uses for the canal in your local area.

-Over three days at National Waterways Museum, WetLab artists will highlight systems of care and culture in and around our canals, exploring the impact of climate change and pollution on our waterways, as well as celebrating the networks that exist in the local area; from the teams that care for the mighty yet old and delicate vessels at the museum, to the ecologists that work with the rich and resilient local biodiversity of the canals and canal-banks.
+Over three days at National Waterways Museum, WetLab artists highlighted systems of care and culture in and around our canals, exploring the impact of climate change and pollution on our waterways, and celebrated the networks that exist in the local area; from the teams that care for the mighty yet old and delicate vessels at the museum, to the ecologists that work with the rich and resilient local biodiversity of the canals and canal-banks.

-The North West is a central hub to industry and a trade point for the world, and so WetLab will ponder “what floats on the surface”?
-This temporary laboratory/kitchen will look at often overlooked but buoyant resources and ingredients provided by the canal which can be put into use: from transforming infesting weeds into both combustible biomass fuel and edible matter for delicious meals, to re-forming plastic waste into simple DIY prototypes for alternative floating food growing systems.
+The North West is a central hub to industry and a trade point for the world, and so WetLab pondered “what floats on the surface”?
+This temporary laboratory/kitchen looked at often overlooked but buoyant resources and ingredients provided by the canal which can be put into use: from transforming infesting weeds into both combustible biomass fuel and edible matter for delicious meals, to re-forming plastic waste into simple DIY prototypes for alternative floating food growing systems.

-Artists from public works and Assembly will be leading workshops throughout the weekend.
-The WetLab schedule will be available at WetLab, with opportunities to observe demonstrations and take part in a series of workshops including a morning tea ceremony, canal walks and an exploration into combustible biomass.
-Find out more.
+Artists from public works and Assembly led workshops throughout the weekend with opportunities to observe demonstrations and take part in a series of workshops including a morning tea ceremony, canal walks and an exploration into combustible biomass.

 The canal-based pavilion, designed by critical design practice public works, will tour sites across Greater Manchester and Lancashire after launching in Cheshire for AND Festival 2021 at National Waterways Museum; a public archive of Britain’s navigable inland waterways.